Typical Mind Control Dialogue in the Assembly

-This fictional dialogue and a reply to it are from the now-defunct Rest for the Weary bulletin board.
-It was posted under the Mind Control thread on Dec.
-3, 2003.
+This fictional dialogue and a reply to it are from the now-defunct Rest for the Weary bulletin board in 2003.
 The author wishes to remain anonymous.

 When one is experiencing abuse, these factors are always at play.
 And secrecy is a big part of them.
-Everyone consciously believed in salvation by grace through faith in Christ.
+In the Assembly everyone consciously believed in salvation by grace through faith in Christ.
 But we were subconsciously conditioned to believe that heaven could only be achieved by climbing the ladder - God's love and approval were conditioned on our performance.

 The announcements are read: “Saints, we're having a special outreach, and, as you know in the work of the Lord, He expects us as good soldiers to be on board.”

 Some saints are saying to themselves, "But I was planning to go somewhere on that day and have been looking forward to it for a long time."

 One saint thinks to himself, “If I don't go, sister so-and-so is sure to notice and make a fuss to the Leading Brothers.
 Then the brothers will want to meet for coffee and ask how my walk with the Lord is lately.
 I remember last time I didn't go, everyone stared at me and let me know they didn't approve of my lack of faithfulness.”